format validator

 Common errors

-• Trailing commas after the last item in objects/arrays
+• Trailing commas after the last item in an object or array

-• Single quotes instead of double quotes around keys/strings
+• Single quotes around strings instead of JSON's required double quotes

 Limitations

-• Does not fetch remote URLs; paste content directly.
+• Does not fetch remote URLs or inspect API endpoints; paste the content directly.

 Tips